pandosme/flows-1/trackermonitor/README.md

 # Tracker Monitor
 The [Tracker ACAP](https://github.com/pandosme/acaps/tree/master/tracker) publish motion trackers on MQTT.
-This flow demonstrates how to visualiza these on a dashboard.
+This flow demonstrates how to visualize these on a dashboard.

 ## Required Nodes